 The UChicago Youth Internship Program is looking for motivated, hardworking youth who:

-• Have an interest in learning about health sciences, computer sciences, or IT services
+- Have an interest in learning about health sciences, computer sciences, or IT services

-• Are at least 16 years old by the start of the program and authorized to work in the United States
+- Are at least 16 years old by the start of the program (Monday, June 23, 2025) and authorized to work in the United States

-• Are residents of the city of Chicago
+- Are residents of the city of Chicago

-• (For Year 2 Internships) Successfully completed the Year 1 Experience the summer prior
+- (For Year 2 internships) Successfully completed the Year 1 experience the prior summer

 Year 1 interns will work and attend programming Monday through Thursday, 9:00 a.m. – 3:00 p.m.